 - Look up the best way to store each food item online to maximise its lifespan.

-- $4 lunch is served Monday to Friday from 12pm to 2pm at our OUSA Clubs and Societies Centre.
-There are options to purchase additional food items like butter chicken, samosa’s, bliss balls, apple crumble or chocolate pudding
+- $4 lunch is served Monday to Friday from 12pm to 2pm at the OUSA Clubs and Socs building.
+There are also additional food items available for purchase including butter chicken and samosas.